 Abstract

-Nowadays, manufacturers are always more impelled to adopt different strategies to address Circular Economy (CE) and to consistently adequate their business models.
-In this context, simulation methods can play a strategic role to support companies in analysing their solutions and make them circular along their entire lifecycle.
-To this aim, the main roles played by simulation to support CE, practically supported by Industry 4.0 technologies, have been detected through a literature review.
-Based on the results, End-of-Life management seems to play a strategic role and the disassembly process represents an enabler for the majority of these circular strategies (e.g. recycle, reuse, etc.).
-Moreover, a major focus is on how to foster CE through the improvement of disassembly processes in the Waste from Electrical and Electronic Equipment (WEEE) sector (representing one of the most important waste streams globally) and, specifically, on Printed Circuit Boards (PCBs) (the most valuable component embedded in WEEEs).
-In this sense, a deeper analysis of how simulation approaches can contribute to enhance this process is required, defining which technologies are needed to improve specific phases of the entire product lifecycle.
+Nowadays, manufacturers are even more impelled in adopting Circular Economy (CE) strategies and consistently adequating their business models to more environment-oriented practices.
+However, several barriers can be encountered during the transition from linear to circular behaviours.
+Here, simulation methods can play a strategic role in supporting companies during the assessment of potential solutions to make their products’ lifecycle circular.
+To this aim, simulation (as part of Industry 4.0 (I4.0) technologies), have been detected through a literature review as one of the main technologies supporting CE.
+Basing on results, the End-of-Life (EoL) stage seems to play a strategic role within CE practices, with disassembly processes as the enabler for most of these circular strategies (e.g. reuse, reman, recycle, etc.).
+Moreover, a big focus is on how to foster CE through the improvement of disassembly processes of Waste from Electrical and Electronic Equipments (WEEEs) and Printed Circuit Boards (PCBs).
+Hence, a deeper analysis of how simulation approaches can contribute to enhance these processes is presented, by defining those technologies needed to improve specific product lifecycle stages.

-Keywords: Circular Economy; simulation; disassembly; Industry 4.0; systematic literature review
+Keywords: Circular Economy; Simulation; Disassembly; Industry 4.0; Systematic literature review

 1. Introduction